Free bus travel and concessions

 All Ireland Free Travel Scheme for senior citizens

-Since 2 April 2007, senior citizens have been eligible for free travel on public transport throughout the island of Ireland.
+Senior citizens are eligible for free travel on public transport throughout the island of Ireland.

 Senior citizens resident in Northern Ireland can obtain all Ireland free travel at the age of 65.